Opposite of RUTHLESS – 35 Antonyms With Sentence Examples

 Gentle The king ruled with ruthless authority, giving no thought to the gentle needs of his subjects.
 The new queen, however, ruled with a gentle touch, always considering the impact of her decisions on the people.

-READ: Opposite of BINARY - 35 Antonyms With Sentence Examples
+READ: Opposite of LABORATORY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of RUTHLESS